Harish-M-2003/Squig-Docusaurus/docs/basics/conditionals.md

 Squig provides a variety of control flow statements to facilitate decision-making and iterative processes in your code.
 Here are the key features: `if`, `if-else`, `if-elif-else`, `switch`, and `for` loop.

 :::warning
-Please make sure you have closed the braces correctly , and have included colons
+Please make sure you have closed the braces correctly and included colons.
 :::

 ## 1. if Statement